Home

 the Wingerds

 It's believed that in the late 1890s, George operated a cigar factory on Rockwood's Main Street.
 Mentioned in the commemorative booklet Rockwood Centennial 1857-1957, his shop was located "where Johnny Meyers' store now stands."
 They also owned a building in which Robert E. Meyers operated a grocery store for 35 years.
-Zouri later sold the building to Z. Ed Miller, and after five years, he sold it to Harry Miller, son of "Blinky" Miller.
+Missouri later sold the building to Z. Ed Miller, and after five years, he sold it to Harry Miller, son of "Blinky" Miller.
 Circa 1935, the grocery was owned by John P. Meyers.

 George was a railroader, said once by the Somerset County Leader to be "employed by the Western Maryland Railroad as foreman of the maintenance of ways, with headquarters at Rockwood."
 The famous viaduct of the Western Maryland at nearby Meyersdale, Somerset County, is seen here in a vintage photograph postcard.